sanjot13/Haptic-EMT-Robot/README.md

 Contains c++ code required to run the Kinova Gen3

 # OpenSai
-Framework used to create the controller scripts, installation is required in order to run the controllers in the cs225a folder
+Framework used to create the controller scripts, installation is required in order to run the controllers in the Controller folder

-# cs225a
+# Controller
 Folder containing controller scripts for the Kinova Gen3, as well as code required to run the Haply inverse3